Home › How Litigation Costs Behave > When information arrives too late to change directionWhen information arrives too late to change direction

 At early stages, cost is framed in general terms.

-Work performed generates cost.
+Work generates cost.

-In this sense, cost is not only estimated.
+Cost is not only estimated.

 It is revealed through activity.